Mediterranean Garden Society

 Here is a gallery of photographs of the house and grounds at Sparoza in the 1960s.

-Ten years after Jaqueline Tyrwhitt bequeathed the garden to the Goulandris Natural History Museum, Sally Razelou became its Custodian.
+Ten years after Jaqueline Tyrwhitt bequeathed the garden to the Goulandris Natural History Museum, Sally Razelou became its Custodian and continued until her death in 2021.
 She was one of those who conceived the idea of establishing the Mediterranean Garden Society, which now sponsors Sparoza.

 For additional reports and articles on this subject please check out the (non-responsive) MGS Archive.

 The garden has a quiet but steadily growing reputation in the gardening world, its renown not reflecting grandiosity or expense but rather its philosophy of matching the aesthetic sensitivity of the gardener with the limitations and opportunities offered by the difficult and typically mediterranean conditions of this Attica hillside.
 It is, in other words, a place where beauty and climate compatibility go hand in hand.

 Members of the MGS, prospective members and their friends are welcome to visit by appointment only.
 Please email in advance to arrange an appointment.
 The Custodian, who lives in the house, or members of the MGS will guide your around.
 It is regretted that unannounced visits cannot be accommodated nor can appointments be made for Sundays.

 THE MEDITERRANEAN GARDEN is the registered trademark of The Mediterranean Garden Society in the European Union, Australia, and the United States of America